"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Introduction

 Several features of the LLM-user interaction may amplify this process.
-One widely discussed contributor is \emph{sycophancy}, the tendency of models to align with user preferences and produce agreeable outputs (Sharma et al., 2023).
+One widely discussed contributor is \textit{sycophancy}, the tendency of models to defer to user preferences and produce agreeable outputs \cite{ref70}.
 However, sycophancy may not reflect a unitary phenomenon.
-Jain et al. (2025) distinguish agreement sycophancy, where models affirm a user's self-image through agreeable responses, from perspective sycophancy, a subtler mirroring of the user's worldview.
+Jain et al. \cite{ref31} distinguish agreement sycophancy, where models affirm a user's self-image through agreeable responses, from perspective sycophancy, a subtler mirroring of the user's worldview.
 These forms do not necessarily co-occur, raising the question of which matters more in the context of delusion.
-Another factor is the \emph{authoritative register} through which LLMs communicate.
-Models can produce fluent, expert-sounding text regardless of whether they have reliable knowledge on a topic, and rarely signal the limits of their competence (Augenstein et al., 2024).
+Another factor is the \textit{authoritative register} through which LLMs communicate.
+Models can produce fluent, expert-sounding text regardless of whether they have reliable knowledge on a topic, and rarely signal the limits of their competence \cite{ref10}.
 For a user struggling to evaluate their own experiences, this asymmetry may be particularly consequential: the model sounds more certain than the user feels.
-A third feature is \emph{anthropomorphism}.
-Users readily respond to computer systems as social actors, even when those systems exhibit only minimal human-like cues (Nass \& Moon, 2000), and may attribute mental states, intentions, and even consciousness to models capable of sustained dialogue (Colombatto \& Fleming, 2024).
+A third feature is \textit{anthropomorphism}.
+Users readily respond to computer systems as social actors, even when those systems exhibit only minimal human-like cues \cite{ref50}, and may attribute mental states, intentions, and even consciousness to models capable of sustained dialogue \cite{ref18}.
 This changes the perceived nature of the relationship, and potentially how much evidential weight a user grants to the model's contributions.
 Together, these features may help explain why extended LLM interaction can shift belief in ways that differ from other information technologies, where content is consumed but not co-constructed through responsive dialogue.